Alien-Worlds/the-lore/README.md

 As the chamber filled with light, Pavok staggered back, his three eyes were widened in fear.
 “What have you done, Venx?
 What have you unleashed?”

 Venx turned to him, his eyes glowing with the same light that radiated from the monolith.
-“The time for subtlety is over, Overseer.
+"The time for subtlety is over, Overseer.
 The Onoros will no longer serve the Khaureds.
-We have a higher calling.”
+We have a higher calling."

 “You… you've doomed us all…” Pavok stammered, backing away.

 Venx watched him with serene detachment.
-“No, Overseer.
+"No, Overseer.
 The galaxy will soon be reshaped.
-The Onoros are merely stepping into their rightful place.”
+The Onoros are merely stepping into their rightful place."

 As Pavok fled, Venx turned back to the monolith, the Maxa's will now fully intertwined with his own.
 The Onoros were no longer tools of the Khaureds, They were part of a grander design, one that had been set in motion long before the Khaureds had discovered Eyeke, and perhaps even before the Onoros had come into the Federation's awareness.